Your Whole Baby

 We believe, if you have the information necessary to see circumcision in a new light, free from cultural blinders, you will not choose it for your son.
 Your protective instincts will scream NO as far as the ear can hear.

-Gently providing education on the lifelong harms of circumcision and information on the functions and proper care of the foreskin in an effort to end infant genital cutting.
+Gently providing education on care of the intact penis, functions of the foreskin, and the lifelong harms of circumcision in an effort to end infant genital cutting.

 Privacy Notice & Terms of Use